 Getting older is not a topic I like to dwell on, but denial or not it’s happening.
-When it comes to our dogs it’s particularly important to be aware of the signs of aging, as well as any changes in behaviour, no matter how slight they may be.
+When it comes to our pups it’s particularly important to be aware of the signs of aging in dogs, as well as any changes in behaviour, no matter how slight they may be.

 UPDATED July 18, 2018

 Many dog guardians unknowingly ignore signs of a potential problem, because they assume any physical or behavioural changes are simply part of the natural aging process.
 Sometimes the explanation is as simple as that, in my experience it is almost always a sign of an issue that should not be ignored.
 I always urge anyone who sees “something” no matter how minor it is, to make an appointment to see the vet.
 You know your pet the best so if there is something that seems a bit off, don’t ignore your gut.
 Seniors in particular can go downhill quite quickly, so the sooner a problem is attended to, the better the outcome is likely to be.